Not-Cyrus/GoGuardian/README.md

 # GoGuardian features

-Anti-hijack setting (makes GoGuardian leave the server if it has doing some not so nice things!)
+Anti-hijack setting (makes GoGuardian leave the server if it has been doing some not so nice things!)

 bans the "wizz" bot very fast